Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Non-Abelian Higgs Models

 Now consider the three-legged plaquettes appearing in the boundary action, \cref{eq:non-abelian-boundary-action}.
 Inserting the identities at the two bulk sites, we obtain

 where we have defined the gauge-invariant variables

-which are $\complexes^N$ vectors corresponding to the short half-open Wilson strings at the boundary.
+which are $\complexes^N$ unit vectors corresponding to the short half-open Wilson strings at the boundary.
 This highlights an important distinction for fundamental Higgs compared to group-valued Higgs models---here the half-open Wilson string is a vector degree of freedom, not group-valued.
 The $\kappa \to \infty$ theory then can be expressed in the gauge-invariant form

 Thus the bulk Higgses down to an $\SU{N-1}$ gauge theory while the boundary decomposes into a pure $\SU{N-1}$ part plus a part which may be viewed as an $\SU{N}$ ferromagnet.
-The global $\SU{N}$ boundary symmetry acts as $U_i \to g U_i$ and simultaneously $\ket{\Phi_i}\to g \ket{\Phi_i}$.
-We generically expect this $\SU{N}$ symmetry to spontaneously break above a critical $\beta$ down to $\SU{N-1}$, and the short Wilson string rotors $\ket{\Phi_i}$ on the boundary to exhibit long range order and Goldstone modes.
-We discuss the nature of this phase transition further in \cref{sec:NA_phase_transition}.
+The global $\SU{N}$ boundary symmetry acts as $U_i \to g U_i$, under which $\ket{\Phi_i}\to g \ket{\Phi_i}$.
+The three-leg projected Wilson loop which appears in the boundary action in \cref{eq:vector-higgs-boundary-theory-decoupled} is not charged under this symmetry since the trace cancels the contribution from the two ends.
+We therefore generically expect the boundary $\SU{N}$ symmetry to spontaneously break above a critical $\beta$ down to $\SU{N-1}$, and the short Wilson string rotors $\ket{\Phi_i}$ on the boundary to exhibit long range order and Goldstone modes.
+We discuss the nature of this phase transition further and provide numerical support for this statement in \cref{sec:NA_phase_transition}.